|Nutrition Facts (per serving)|

 - Garnish: shredded cheese, cornbread crumble

-Heat the vegetable oil in a large skillet over medium heat.
+In a large skillet, heat the vegetable oil over medium heat.
 Add the onions and saute for 2 minutes.
 Crumble the beef into the skillet and cook until the beef is no longer pink.
-Pour off excess grease and transfer the beef and onion mixture to the slow cooker crockery insert.
+Pour off any excess grease and transfer the beef and onion mixture to the slow cooker.

 Cover and cook on LOW for 7 to 9 hours, or on HIGH for 3 to 4 hours.

-For extra heat, add a few tablespoons of finely chopped jalapeno peppers or another type of hot chile pepper, or add some cayenne pepper or crushed red pepper flakes.
+- For extra heat, add a few tablespoons of finely chopped jalapeno peppers or another type of hot pepper, or add some cayenne pepper or crushed red pepper flakes.